The Importance of Weight Training for Adults Over 50

 4. Boosting Metabolism and Aiding Weight Management

-Muscle burns more calories at rest than fat tissue.
+Muscle burns more calories at rest compared to fat tissue.
 As we age and lose muscle mass, our resting metabolic rate decreases, making weight gain more likely.

-Regular strength training helps maintain or even increase muscle mass, leading to a higher calorie burn throughout the day.
-This supports healthy weight management, blood sugar control, and reduces the risk of type 2 diabetes.
+Regular strength training helps maintain or even increase muscle mass.
+This leads to a higher calorie burn throughout the day, which supports healthy weight management, blood sugar control, and reduces the risk of type 2 diabetes.

 Key Benefit: Helps manage body composition and chronic disease risk.